IndiePython/nodezator/README.md

 ![node image](https://nodezator.com/images/get_circle_area_node.png)

 You can store these functions/node definitions anywhere you want in your disk and once you launch Nodezator just provide the path so Nodezator can load them.
-The only requirement is that you organize these nodes definitions in separate files and store then in a folder (more about that further ahead in another section).
+The only requirement is that you organize these nodes definitions in separate files and store them in a folder (more about that further ahead in another section).

 You can actually turn **any** callable into a node very easily: classes, methods, etc. All callables available in the Python ecosystem can be turned into a node (even the ones defined in C, for instance).